 Michael Dorsch is an applied economist whose research and teaching interests are mainly in political economics and public economics.
 Employing formal theoretical modeling and data-driven empirical investigation, Michael's research has appeared in leading academic journals across the quantitative social sciences.
 Current working papers and past publications can be accessed from the Research page of his personal website.

 In 2018/19, Michael is teaching Public Choice, Public Sector Economics, and Applied Regression Analysis in the School of Public Policy.
-He is also contributing to the university wide course Social Justice Frameworks in Action.
+He is also contributing to the university wide course Justice, Democracy, and Social Movements.

 Winter term office hours: Tuesdays, 15:30 - 17:00